Mintbase/Grants-Program/applications/RareLink.md

 * **Costs:** 0.257 BTC (equivalent to $4000)
 * **Programming Language:** Rust
 * **Task**:
-   * create a Substrate runtime to enable dynamic NFTs in Polkadot
+   * create a Substrate runtime to enable dynamic NFTs in Mintbase
       * import NFT pallet, Smart Contract pallet and ChainLink pallet into the runtime;
       * connect runtime to ChainLink network or spin up some ChainLink nodes;
       * it can mint, transfer, update or burn dynamic NFT tokens upon receiving specific data or events from ChainLink network.